ShrutiSangwan07/beauty-academy/README.md

 How to Use:-

-Clone the Repository: Clone this repository to your local machine using the following command:- git clone https://github.com/ShrutiSangwan07/beauty-academy-website.git
+Clone the Repository: Clone this repository to your local machine using the following command:-

+git clone https://github.com/ShrutiSangwan07/beauty-academy-website.git

-Install Dependencies: Navigate to the project directory and install dependencies using npm:- cd beauty-academy-website
+Install Dependencies: Navigate to the project directory and install dependencies using npm:-

+cd beauty-academy-website

 npm install

-Run the Application: Start the application using npm:- npm start
+Run the Application: Start the application using npm:-

+npm start

 Explore:-
 Open your web browser and visit http://localhost:8000 to explore the Beauty Academy website!

-Feedback
+Feedback:-
-This project is for practice purposes, and feedback is always welcome!
-Feel free to experiment, make changes, and learn from the process.
-Happy coding! 💄✨
+This project is for practice purposes, Feel free to experiment, submit issues, or pull requests on GitHub! make changes, and learn from the process.
+Happy coding! ✨